AnniePawl/python-crash-course/Chapter3_Intro_to_Lists/chapter3.md

 print("A " + too_expensive.title() + " is too expensive")
 ```

-#### pop()
+### pop() Method
-Use `pop()` method to remove items, usually last item
-- Can remove an item from any location, too
+- Can remove an item from any location, but typically used for last item
 - Item no longer in list, BUT...
-- Helpful b/c lets you work with item after pop!
+Helpful b/c lets you **work with item after pop**
 ```python
 popped_motorcycle = motorcycles.pop(2)
 print (motorcycles)